 If someone is asking you to co-sign on their mortgage, make sure you understand the impact this action will have.
 Co-signing for any financial product isn’t something that you should take lightly.
 However, if you trust the person asking and understand the consequences and risks, it can be an incredibly generous and helpful way to get someone you care about to the next phase of their life.

 Use Credit Repair

 Another option that helps many people is to use credit repair techniques.
-These techniques are perfectly legal and are designed to get your credit back on track.
+These techniques are perfectly legal and are designed to get your credit back on track so you can qualify for more loans.
 There are lots of different ways you can repair your credit.

 One of the most common credit repair techniques is to use a secured credit card.
 Most people can get a secured credit card no matter what their credit score is.
 That’s because there’s a minimal risk to the lender for these types of products.

 A secured credit card works by the borrower making a deposit for the credit limit of the card.
 That means if you get a secured card with a $1,000 limit, you make a deposit of $1,000.
 The creditor can take this money if you default on your bill.
 Therefore, there’s not a high risk of loss to the creditor.

 You can then responsibly use this card and pay off the balance every month.
 That will keep your credit utilization low, which boosts your score.
 It also enters on-time payments onto your credit report.
 This also increases your score.

 You can also use credit repair to make sure that all of the things on your credit report that are bringing down your score are accurate.
 Credit reporting agencies are staffed by people, and people make mistakes.
 You can dispute credit report inaccurate negative entries to get them removed from your report.
 As a result, your score will go up.